awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_gs.md

 Complete the following preliminary tasks to configure integration with CloudWatch\.
 These tasks apply to all methods for configuring instances to send logs, events, and performance counters to CloudWatch\.

+**Important**
+The unified CloudWatch Agent has replaced the SSM Agent as the tool for sending log data to Amazon CloudWatch Logs\.
+Support for using the SSM Agent to send log data will be deprecated in the near future\.
+We recommend that you begin using the unified CloudWatch Agent for your log collection processes as soon as possible\.
+For more information, see the following topics:
+[Send Logs to CloudWatch Logs \(CloudWatch Agent\)](http://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-agent.html) in the *AWS Systems Manager User Guide*
+[ Migrate Windows Server Instance Log Collection to the CloudWatch Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-agent.html#monitoring-cloudwatch-agent-migrate) in the *AWS Systems Manager User Guide*
+[Collect Metrics from Amazon Elastic Compute Cloud Instances and On\-Premises Servers with the CloudWatch Agent](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*

+**Topics**
 + [Download the Sample Configuration File](#configure_cwl_download)
 + [Configure the JSON File for CloudWatch](#send_logs_to_cwl_json)
 + [Create an IAM User and Role for Systems Manager](#iam_permissions)